 If you’re enrolled in Medicare in Greensboro, North Carolina, then yes, you will be enrolled in Medicare Part B automatically.
 You can apply for Social Security Medicare benefits online if you’re not receiving Medicare coverage.

 Can I get Part B Medicare for free in Greensboro, North Carolina?

 While Part A Medicare is typically free, Part B Medicare requires beneficiaries to pay a premium to receive this coverage.
 Part B covers doctor visits, diagnostics, and preventive care, which can reduce your healthcare costs in the future.
 If you qualify for a Medicare Savings Program, the state may pay your Part B premiums.

 Does Medicare coverage start the day you turn 65 in Greensboro, North Carolina?

-While many beneficiaries do start Medicare coverage the day they turn 65, other seniors delay enrollment and stick with employer-provided plans.
-Others take Part A coverage and delay Part B. Either way, you need to apply for Medicare Coverage.
+While many beneficiaries start Medicare coverage the day they turn 65, other seniors delay enrollment and stick with employer-provided plans.
+Others take Part A coverage and delay Part B. Either way; you need to apply for Medicare Coverage.

-Medicare Part B costs may not always increase, but every year, you will typically see a change in costs.
-Keep track of what you’re being charged, and follow up with Medicare if you have questions or concerns.
+Medicare Part B costs may not always increase, but you will typically see a change in the expenses every year.
+Keep track of your charges, and follow up with Medicare if you have questions or concerns.

 How to Sign Up for Supplemental Medicare in Greensboro, North Carolina

 No two beneficiaries have the same insurance needs.
-Finding the right Medigap plan can be challenging and time-consuming, but helps you make sure you have the best coverage for you.
+Finding the right Medigap plan can be challenging and time-consuming, but it helps ensure you have the best coverage.

 If you need help, we work with every carrier to compare plans.
 We’ll help you find the best option for you.
 Give us a call or fill out our quotes form to find out more.